Background pattern

 Children

-Other medications and MEPACT
+Other medicines and MEPACT

-• Non-steroidal anti-inflammatory drugs (NSAIDs), such as aspirin, ibuprofen, or diclofenac, used for the treatment of headaches, fever, or pain.
+• non-steroidal anti-inflammatory drugs (NSAIDs), such as acetylsalicylic acid, ibuprofen, or diclofenac, used to treat headaches, fever, or pain.
 Do not use MEPACT if you are using NSAIDs in high doses.

-• Corticosteroids, for the treatment of inflammation, allergies, or asthma.
+• corticosteroids, for the treatment of inflammation, allergies, or asthma.
 Regular use of corticosteroids should be avoided when using MEPACT, as it may affect how the medications work.

 It is recommended to separate the administration times of MEPACT and doxorubicin or other medications if they are combined in the same chemotherapy regimen.